-Climbing Higher – Soaring Together
+Climbing Higher, Soaring Together - Join Us!

 In the past three years, we’ve been able to move the vision forward: turning the church complex into a hub for the arts, cultural activities, and economic development.
 We envision the Steeple Center as a place where Trentonians will be able to connect, learn, celebrate, collaborate, create, and find community in a newly vibrant place in the heart of the city.